South Korea's election: polls, key issues and how it works

 WHAT ARE THE KEY ISSUES?

-Another issue is the prolonged doctors' by trainee doctors and some senior doctors.
-Yoon showed the first signs of flexibility in his medical reform plan this week.
+Polls initially showed strong public support for the government which plans to increase medical school admissions by 2,000 starting in 2025, a plan opposed by the protesters.

-Polls showed increasing public support for a compromise between the doctors and the government which plans to increase medical school admissions by 2,000 starting 2025.
+Last week, Yoon showed the first signs of flexibility in his medical reform plan, however, as some voters have started to blame him for appearing reluctant to seek a compromise.

 Political parties have also vowed to tackle the fertility crisis with measures such as public housing and tax breaks.